mohamednabil00000/emerchantPay/README.md

 ## Description
 It is a simple payment system. consist of two roles(admin and merchant) and three views and one API.
 Each role has some views and APIs.
- - admin:
+ - admin
-  * has transactions view for all merchants transactions.
+   - has transactions view for all merchants transactions.
-  * has merchants view with edit & destroy actions.
+   - has merchants view with edit & destroy actions.

- - merchant:
+ - merchant
-  * has transacitions view for his transactions only.
+   - has transacitions view for his transactions only.
-  * has one POST API for create transaction(POST /api/v1/transactions).
+   - has one POST API for create transaction(POST /api/v1/transactions).

 There is a postman scenario in the app that contains all kind of transactions and also the login for merchant.
-All you need is to login by merchant to take the auth token and then put it in the rest of apis to create transactions.
+All you need is to login by merchant to take the auth token and then put it in the rest of the apis in Bearer token to create transactions(maybe later we can make this step dynamic).
 ## Features
 * Rails 7
 * Ruby 3.2.1
+* Bootstrap4
 * Dockerfile and Docker Compose configuration
 * PostgreSQL database
 * Rubocop for linting